swigmaster/swigmaster.github.io/devlive-juillet21/oke-monitoring/okemonitoring.md

 **1. Review the deployment files**

-In your Cloud Shell, navigate to the **OKE-Monitoring** subdirectory downloaded in the Setup Lab and view the contents.
+In your Cloud Shell, navigate to the **oke-monitoring** subdirectory downloaded in the Setup Lab and view the contents.

 ```
 $ cd ~/devlive-hol/oke-monitoring/